-Step 1: Check to See if Your Website has Schema or not
+Check to See if Your Website has Schema or not

 Then enter your website name in the Fetch URL section and click Run test.
 Wait a minute and enjoy a cup of tea.

 The Detected section will show the structured data.
 If there is no data here, it means that your page hasn’t had Schema yet and you need to install it to your website.
 Otherwise, the more data is shown, the better your website is structured.
-For example, my website shows the Webpage, Organization, ImageObject and CreativeWork sections, which means that it already had Schema.
+For example, my website shows the Webpage, Organization, ImageObject, and CreativeWork sections, which means that it already had Schema.

-Step 2: Install Schema Using a Plugin
+Install a Schema Plugin

 There are two common ways to add Schema to a website: installing plugins and manually adding code.
 If you are not a coder then you will find the second way complicated.
 So I recommend that you use the plugin for ease.

 Now, you basically understand Schema and know how to install it.
-If you want to have more advanced Schema (rich snippets), as I mentioned at the beginning of this article, you should use the premium version.
+If you want to have a more advanced Schema (rich snippets), as I mentioned at the beginning of this article, you should use the premium version.